Polyhedral divisors and torus actions of complexity one over arbitrary fields: Split affine -varieties of complexity one

+\begin{rappel} Let $\mathbb{T}$ be a split algebraic torus over $k$.
+Denote by $M$ and $N$ its dual lattices of characters and of one-parameter subgroups, respectively.
+Let $X = \rm Spec\,\it A$ be an affine variety over $k$.
+Assume that $\mathbb{T}$ acts on $X$, respectively.
+Then the associated morphism $A\rightarrow A\otimes_{k}k[\mathbb{T}]$ endows $A$ with an $M$-grading.
+Conversely, an $M$-grading on the algebra $A$ yields naturally a $\mathbb{T}$-action on $X$.
 We say that $X$ is a \em $\mathbb{T}$-variety \rm if $X$ is normal and if the $\mathbb{T}$-action on $X$ is effective\footnote{Seeing $\mathbb{T}$ as a representable group functor, this means that the kernel of the natural transformation of group functors $\mathbb{T}\rightarrow\rm Aut\,\it X$ is trivial.}.
-This is equivalent to say that $A$ is normal and the set of its weights generates $M$. \end{rappel}
+This latter is equivalent to the condititon that $A$ is normal and the set of its weights generates the lattice $M$. \end{rappel}